Statistics

-In 2025, Newfoundland and Labrador was the destination to 5,070 new permanent residents.
+In 2025, Newfoundland and Labrador was the destination for 5,070 new permanent residents.

 Immigration to Newfoundland and Labrador in Recent Years